 Our teachers are our school’s greatest assets.
 We are very fortunate to work with such gifted educators, both in our classrooms and in the larger school environment.
 Here is a bit of background on each.

 After completing her B.A. in Literature and Classical Studies, Melody began her career in Early Education in 1990.
-For the past 22 years, she has worked with children from infancy to school-aged in university and college lab-schools, literacy groups and Montessori schools.
+She has worked with children from infancy to school-aged in university and college lab-schools, literacy groups and Montessori schools.
 In addition to teaching and guiding children, Melody was a college instructor in Early Education.
 She has also enjoyed designing and facilitating early literacy programs for young children and their families as well as Montessori enrichment and remedial programs to support children from all educational backgrounds in language and mathematics.
 In her spare time, Melody combines her love of literature, creative expression and children to write novels and storybooks for young children.

 In 2004, Melody earned her Association Montessori Internationale Casa teaching certification from the Foundation for Montessori Education.
 This evolution in her career was the result of a growing frustration with traditional early education programs and philosophies and an increasing awareness of alternative educational theories and outcomes garnered through her extensive travels and research.